HL7NZ/hpi/input/pagecontent/Guidance.md

 ### Multi-resource Use cases

-#### Lookup EDI for an enrolled patient’s General Practice
+#### Lookup EDI for an enrolled patient’s General Practice - using NHI FHIR API

-* This use case requires permission to access NES enrollment and HPI facility information
+* This use case requires permission to access the NHI, NES enrollment's and HPI facility information.

 <div>
 {% include lookup-edi-number.svg %}